mrkrstphr/mrkrstphr.github.io/_posts/2013-11-27-decoupling-the-framework.md

 }
 {% endhighlight %}

-This `Customer` object has absolutely no idea how the hell it gets its data, and it likes it that way.
+This `Customer` object has absolutely no idea how it gets its data, and it likes it that way.
 And when you decide your ditching your ORM for something else, you'll like it too.

 ### ORMs